Skip to main content

 If you're looking to set app-wide styles such as fonts/typography or colors, check out the Theming documentation.

-We don't use StyleSheet.create() as a general rule, as it doesn't provide any real benefits over bare objects.
+We don't use StyleSheet.create() as a general rule, as it doesn't provide any real benefits over bare objects and functions.

-We instead use a strategy of bare JS objects, colocated with our components (usually below the component in the file), prefixed with $, and typed with TypeScript:
+We instead use a strategy of bare JS objects and functions that take a theme parameter, colocated with our components (usually below the component in the file), prefixed with $, and typed with TypeScript:

 const MyComponent = () => {